 Karen was the first member of staff, having jumped in off the spot one day to help Roisin at a trade show.
 She always has a smile on her face making everyone feel comfortable and happy to visit the shop!
 Having many creative skills such as her own cake company for a few years as well as a being a knitter and a quilter, she’s well equipped to answer questions in the shop!

 Naomi doesn’t work here – well, she doesn’t consider it work.
 How can it be when she’s in the place where everyone shares her hobby and she’s surrounded by bolts and bolts of pretty fabric?
 She ended up here by accident after checking the shop’s Facebook page every day and realising Roisin was too busy to update and let everyone know about the new deliveries.......so she said “please let me help”, then she held the fort in the shop one Saturday, then it became once a week and lately she doesn’t leave!
-Now, she works in the shop, teaches on occasion and will be managing the new webshop going forward.....and somehow hopes to fit in learning to crochet if her brain will allow her to store anything that’s not sewing related!
+Now, she works in the shop, teaches on occasion and now manages the webshop.....and somehow hopes to fit in learning to crochet if her brain will allow her to store anything that’s not sewing related!

 Eva arrived at the shop with a wealth of experience having previously run her own quilting shop in Galway City.
 She was appointed Shop Manager and has quickly shown her strengths dealing with customers and suppliers alike and keeping some kind of control on the chaos.
 She’s well liked by our visitors in the shop who value her opinion and advice.
 She’s a whizz at measurements and will work out your wadding and backing requirements super fast!
 Her sensible side combined with Roisin's giddiness make for a good balance!